Results breakdown of the 2019 Canadian federal election: Canadian Election Study

+The RDD internet survey largely replicated the larger online study, although it contained fewer questions and has a smaller sample (CPS n=4,021; PES n=2,889).

+In both surveys, the core questions were drawn from previous CES (to preserve continuity) on key issues such as vote intentions, issue positions, partisanship, and political engagement.

+The 2019 Canadian Election Study was led by Laura Stephenson, Allison Harell, Daniel Rubenson and Peter Loewen.

+The table below is the indicated vote choice in the 2019 election from the PES, cross-tabbed with demographic questions.
+The weights have been adjusted to match the actual results of the election.

+Demographics

 Strategic voting and vote splitting

 Strategic voting may have played a significant part in determining the results.
 A survey by Angus Reid, issued several days after the election, revealed that 23% of undecided voters did not make up their mind until election day.
 Of that number, 52% voted for the candidate and party they liked, while 48% voted based on who they disliked the least.
 Of all undecided voters, 45% cast their vote for the Liberals, while 25% supported the Conservatives.
 NDP voters were the least likely group to have made up their mind early on in the campaign.
 An Ipsos-Reid exit poll conducted on election day found that 26% of all voters made their choice as to try to ensure which party did not win, and the Liberals were the main beneficiary of such activity.
 (Apparently these decisions were based on perception of the local situation so the vote was used - when used strategically - to try to produce the election of a local candidate not so well liked but definitely more liked than a competitor in that same district.)